+While you’re working through the steps to become a chiropractor, you can cultivate certain skills and traits that can help you be more effective in your professional role.
 Aspiring chiropractors are often drawn to this specialty because they have a strong desire to help other people achieve better health.
 Quite often, they possess great empathy and can understand what their patients are going through.
 In addition to empathy, other characteristics and skills of an effective chiropractor include the following:

 - Attention to detail: Chiropractors must be observant when interacting with patients.
 Often, patients’ posture or behavior is just as informative as what they say.
 For instance, a chiropractor might notice that a patient with shoulder pain yawns frequently.
 This can tell the chiropractor that the patient’s pain might be interfering with sleep and that the patient may benefit from recommendations for improving sleep quality.
 Posture can also be an indication of what needs adjusting.

 - Dexterity: Manual dexterity is a must for all chiropractors, as they rely on their hands to perform spinal palpations and adjustments.